Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

-where $\bar\epsilon$ is a shell-model Hartree-Fock (smHF) s.p.~energy.
-We dress the single-particle and single-hole lines with self-energy, or HF insertions.
-We shall include such insertions to all orders.
+Here $n_a$ is the occupation number of the orbit $a$, given by $n_a$=1 if $a k_F$ and $=$0 if otherwise, and $\langle ab | V_{{\rm low}-k} |cd \rangle$ denotes the anti-symmetrized and normalized shell-model matrix element. $\bar\epsilon$ is a shell-model Hartree-Fock (smHF) s.p.~energy.
+We dress the single-particle and single-hole lines with self-energies, or HF insertions, and include such insertions to all orders.
 Sample diagrams illustrating the general structure of the $pphh$ ring diagrams and their self-energy insertions have been given in e.g. Refs.~\cite{Siu2008,pphh1}.
-The net effect of such all-order insertions is the replacement of the oscillator s.p.~energy $\epsilon^{(0)}$ of the undressed ring diagrams by a smHF s.p.~energy $\bar \epsilon$ given by
+The net effect of such all-order insertions is the replacement of the oscillator s.p.~energy $\epsilon^{(0)}$ of the undressed ring diagrams by the smHF s.p.~energy

 Unless specified otherwise, we shall use $\bar \epsilon$ in all the calculations reported in this work.